|White, gold, cream, brown, black, silver, blue

 Food and Diet Requirements 🦴

-The Papitese is a small dog that rarely exceeds ten pounds, so you will not be required to feed it too much.
-These dogs usually need about one cup of food per day, spread out over three meals.
-There are many brands of toy dog food available, but you shouldn’t need them if you feed them a high-quality brand that provides balanced nutrition without chemicals or preservatives.
+The Papitese is a small dog that rarely exceeds 10 pounds, so you will not be required to feed it too much.
+These dogs usually need about 1 cup of food per day, spread out over three meals.
+There are many brands of dog food available for toy breeds and small breeds, but you shouldn’t need them if you feed them a high-quality brand that provides balanced nutrition without chemicals or preservatives.

 Daily Exercise Requirements🐕